Jayboy628/dbt_icecream_iq/README.md

 	- Snowflake: https://www.snowflake.com/

-- **To get started with dbt please click the link** https://github.com/Jayboy628/dbt_claims_report/tree/main
+- **I have created an installation guide for getting started with dbt.
+You can find the project on GitHub at ** https://github.com/Jayboy628/dbt_claims_report/tree/main

 ### Data Sources